 If you are a translator, you may be interested in reading The Vine Atlas of Spain and Portugal – Hans Jörg Böhm page, or in fact, the work itself, at the Vine to Wine Circle.

-Likewise, you may also to wish to read the guest blog I wrote in May 2012 on Catherine Translates, entitled, “Translating a 125,000-word book: connections and corrections” or an article I posted in February 2011 on ProZ.com entitled, “Educating the Client, or Zen and the Art of Sanity Maintenance“.
+Likewise, you may also to wish to read the guest blog I wrote in May 2012 on Catherine Translates (website currently offline), entitled, “Translating a 125,000-word book: connections and corrections” (republished on my own website with the agreement of Catherine Jan), or an article I posted in February 2011 on ProZ.com entitled, “Educating the Client, or Zen and the Art of Sanity Maintenance“.
 In July 2013, I blogged about two presentations given at the ProZ International Translators’ Conference held in Porto under the title of Passionate about getting things right on fellow-translator Moira Monney’s blog, The Successful Linguist.
 Since then Moira has decided to focus her energy on another great passion of hers, and is busy developing her holistic nutrition business.
 We agreed that I could re-post the article on my website instead.

 As far as labels go, perhaps one of the most thorough examinations of what I think about translation matters is, by dint of fellow translator Caroline Alberoni’s skilful questions, contained in the interview she gave and posted on her very lively blog under the vastly exaggerated title of Greatest Women in Translation: Allison Wright.
 2016 seems to have been the year of the longer blog post: There is one on my take of the Aptrad (Association of Portuguese Translators and Interpreters) conference held in June, affectionately known as #aptrad2016 which features a little poem by moi, and the two previous ones on the terminological minefield and a review of a glossary well worth its salt published two days later.